 In recent years increased interest in Serbia’s mineral potential has been brought about by the discovery of significant high-sulphidation copper-gold mineralization at Cukaru Peki – immediately south of RTB Bor – by Reservoir Minerals Inc., and its subsequent sale to Nevsun Resources Limited, and shortly thereafter to Zijin Mining Group Ltd.

 Medgold joins other companies active in base and precious metals exploration in Serbia, including Dundee Precious Metals Inc., Mundoro Capital Inc., Tethyan Resources Ltd. and Raiden Resources Limited. , In addition, major mining companies including Freeport McMoRan, Vale, Rio Tinto and JOGMEC are working in the country either in their own right, or under JV’s with third parties.

-The Ministry of Natural Resources, Mining and Spatial Planning is the Government agency responsible for the mining sector.
-In 2013, a new Law on Mining and Geological Research was under review which stipulates the establishment of the Geological Institute of Serbia and formulates a Mineral Resources Management Strategy.
-Under the new law, entities performing mining activities in Serbia pay and NSR of 5% for all metallic raw materials (Ministry of Energy, Development and Environmental Protection of Republic of Serbia, 2014; Ministry of Natural Resources, Mining and Spatial Planning, 2012, 2014).
+Serbia’s mining industry enjoys efficient government support, the Ministry of Energy and Mining being the Government agency responsible for the mining sector.
+In 2013, a new Law on Mining and Geological Research stipulating the establishment of the Geological Institute of Serbia and formulating a Mineral Resources Management Strategy was passed.
+Under this law, entities performing mining activities in Serbia pay and NSR of 5% for all metallic raw materials (Ministry of Energy, Development and Environmental Protection of Republic of Serbia, 2014; Ministry of Natural Resources, Mining and Spatial Planning, 2012, 2014).

 By clicking sign-up you agree to opt-in